Quick overview

-Who is entered in the register?
+Who enters the register?

-The Law on Public Registers of Legal and Natural Persons clearly defines who must be registered in the Commercial Register.
+The Law on Public Registers of Legal Entities and Natural Persons clearly defines who must be registered in the Commercial Register.
 Simply put, businesses and self-employed persons falling into one of the following categories should not be absent from the register:

 - All legal persons engaged in business, i.e. companies and cooperatives (including housing or building societies),

-- some foreign entrepreneurs,
+- certain foreign entrepreneurs,

 An available attorney advises: Political parties or associations and foundations are not registered in the commercial register at all – they have their own registers, but they are entered in the register search.